-On this site, you will find many writings on salvation and the work of the Holy Spirit in the lives of believers.
-When we receive Jesus Christ as Lord and Savior, we become alive spiritually.
+When we are convicted of our sins, repent, and ask Jesus Christ to come into our hearts, we receive Him as Savior and become spiritually alive.
 How does this happen?
-The Holy Spirit - God’s Spirit - comes to dwell within us, quickens us (John 6:63), and makes us alive in Christ.
+The Holy Spirit - God’s Spirit - comes to lives within us, quickens us (John 6:63), and makes us alive in Christ.
 Although we are sealed by the Holy Spirit (Eph.
-1:13), the hardness of life may cause us to reel.
+1:13), the hardness of life may cause us to reel and falter.
 Sometimes we might not respond to these challenges as well as we would like.
-At times, we might even wonder if we are truly saved.
-Allow the questions and answers here to bring assurance to you of your salvation.
+Occasionally, we might even wonder if we are truly saved.
+If Christ lives within you, and you've made the decision to live for him, you are always saved (John 10:27-29).
+Allow the questions and answers below to bring assurance to you of your salvation.
+Also, read widely on this site.
+I provide many writings on salvation and the work of the Holy Spirit in the lives of believers.

-Question 1: Do you believe Jesus is the Son of God, and in His death on the cross and resurrection, He took your sins and covered them eternally in His blood?
+Question 1: Do you believe Jesus is the Son of God, and by His death on the cross (and His resurrection), He took your sins and covered them eternally in His blood?

+May these truths enlighten you!
 Romans 10:9-10 says, “If you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.
 For with the heart one believes unto righteousness, and with the mouth confession is made unto salvation.”
 Ephesians 2:8-9 says, “For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.”
 Based on our faith, then, we live as believers.
-We are not saved based on doing (works); we are saved based on God’s grace and our believing in Jesus Christ.
-This belief should lead us to demonstrate our faith by doing (living righteously).
+We are not saved based on doing (works); we are saved based on God’s grace and our believing in Jesus Christ, our Savior.
+This belief should lead us to demonstrate our faith by doing (living rightly).

 Question 2: Do you hunger and thirst for righteousness (to do those things that are right in God’s eyes)?

 The Beatitudes in Matthew 5 reveal the characteristics of individuals who are blessed by God.
 Let’s look at one: You are blessed of God if you hunger and thirst after righteousness.
 This means you have a desire to live rightly and grow in your relationship with God.
 How does this happen?
 1 Peter 2:2 explains that believers “desire the pure milk of the Word that you may grow thereby” (1 Peter 2:2).
 The desire to grow and live rightly was placed within you by the Holy Spirit and aligns with Micah 6:8: “He has shown you, O man, what is good; And what does the Lord require of you but to do justly, to love mercy, and to walk humbly with your God?”
-May we walk humbly with God!
+Continue to walk humbly before God on earth, and He will boldly receive you into His eternal Kingdom in heaven!

 Question 3: When you read the Word of God, do you have an agreement that it is the truth?
 Does the Holy Spirit stir you as you read various scriptures in the Bible?